townsquare-interactive/next-gen-transformer/README.md

 ## Landing Page Domains

-By default the landing route will add the S3 files and they will be accessible at www.townsquareignite.com/landing/siteName/pageName.
-However if the env variable CREATE_SITE_DOMAINS is active then a seperate domain for that client will be created by vercel at clientName.vercel.app.
+By default the landing page route will create a domain on the Apex Renderer Vercel project.
+You can manipulate this activity to not publish a domain with the env variable "CREATE_SITE_DOMAINS".

 ## Error Responses